 It is preferred when the patient has an intact respiratory drive.

-They are all spontaneously triggered by patient.
+They use breaths that are spontaneously triggered by the patient.

 58. How does the trigger in assist/control ventilation work?